 ('2020-04-12');

-Think about that expiry_date column contains the expiry date of software products, and users want to extend the expiry date for certain days, let’ extend the expiry date that exists between date 2020-04-01 and 2020-04-07 product for 30 days.
+Consider the expiry_date column, which contains the expiry date of software products, and users want to extend the expiry date for a certain number of days.
+Let’s extend the expiry date that exists between 2020-04-01 and 2020-04-07 for the product for 30 days.

 UPDATE date_days